Tim-Liam-Hill/SimpleWebBrowser/notes/chpt8.md

 Here is an interesting question: What does my browser do when it has an inline-block layout element as its first child followed by an inline layout element?
 I don't think we are handling that correctly.
 Also to note: we need a custom draw command for inputs to make sure we only show text that can fit in the input box!!!!

+Fixed behaviour for inline-block being direct child of a block layout.
+Problem is: our current approach with TextInputLayout is running into some issues with InlineBlock layout, and this sucks because I spent a long time on the latter, so the former gotta change.
+The issue is how we create/handle input layouts inside of InlineLayout for starters.

+so here is the fun thing: there is no real difference between an inline input tag and inline-block input tag.
+From what I see, there is no functional difference between the two so maybe that can help us simplyfy things.

+Also news: my inline-block is broken!
+Yay! error occurs when the first child of the inline block is block display.

+The biggest issue I am having is keeping track of when a blocklayout should take up the entire content width it has been given and when it shouldn't.
+One option is to rewrite parts of the blocklayout algorithm to specifically keep track of the available space it has and whether or not it splits/uses all of it.

+maybe blocklayout can have a variable 'use_all_content_width'? this can tell it whether or not the content width it has been given actually can be used as its full width.

+Do all divs inside an inline block only use up as much width as the inline block uses???
+The real problem here is that blocklayout sets its width once then never updates it.
+If we always make it refer to the parent, changing the parent is enough for the cascade ...

+So:
+- Layout InlineBlock with content width as big as it needs to be (ie: same as its inline parent)
+- once done laying out, iterate down through children
+- if single inline-layout child:
+    - if has only one line content width is width of that line
+    - else content width remains unchanged
+- else it must have at least one block/inline block child
+    - for each of its children
+        - recurse
+        - take max width of inline children
+        - that is the content width

+Not sure how this will turn out but honestly, we shouldn't be encountering layouts like this too often for what I have in mind.

+All this layout nonsense make me wonder how other browsers manage ...

+Taking a bit of a step back to look at [weasyprint](https://doc.courtbouillon.org/weasyprint/stable/going_further.html#formatting-structure)

+This is just the heuristic I have come up with after experimenting with how brave handles inline blocks with inline and block children\

+I think my biggest issue is in how I am trying to accommodate block layouts inside of inline layouts.
+I need to go back to the CSS spec and see how to split up things so this wouldn't happen.
+Which probably means another rewrite but thats okay.

+In light of the fact that I am still learning, let's explore weasyprint and see what I can learn from it.

+Yeah, I think I have an idea.
+- I started with the textbook's approach of rendering
+- this approach creates boxes and lays them out in one go
+- this doesn't seem to gel all that well with the normal flow
+    - if you end up having block boxes inside inline boxes, then a parent needs to get remade to split up and handle this (???)
+    - actually

+hmm... maybe we can still use the book's kind of method.... but honestly, it seems a bit more ituitive to me to first create all of the boxes and afterwards set coordinates once we know we don't have to cater for anything else.

+I just need a better understanding of what a LineBox really is since I think my current understanding is not entirely correct.

+"A box that represents a line in an inline formatting context.

+    Can only contain inline-level boxes.

+    In early stages of building the box tree a single line box contains many consecutive inline boxes.
+Later, during layout phase, each line boxes will be split into multiple line boxes, one for each actual line." -> per weasyprint documentation

+So my understanding isn't wrong, its just the method I am using makes things harder.

+So, it seems somewhat settled then.
+We will have a 2 pass layout algorithm:
+- In the first pass we create all the boxes
+- In the second pass we set coordinates and handle the splitting of lines

+I like this idea, but I need to play around with it a little more.

 TODO: once I am done, ensure an inline block element in same line with same font as a regular element looks on the same line (because that might not happen).